DevOpsStuff/ConfigurationManagement/README.md

 ```

 ### Problems in Bash Scripts and Old CM

- -> IAAS.
+ - IAAS
- -> Keep Everything in Git.
+ - Keep Everything in Git

 ### Code Vs Data